Get to know your Committee team

 • Secretary: Maggie Keith

 Maggie was born on Ascension Island.
 At the age of eight the family moved to Jamaica for two years and then back to the UK.
-After A levels she did a Bilingual Secretarial course.
+After A levels she did a bilingual secretarial course.

 With travel in her blood she soon went to Brussels and then to Rome to work.
 She returned to London after about five years where she had a variety of Secretary/PA jobs which included working for a French General in the London office of Aerospatiale, the Editor of the Guardian newspaper, the Chairman and Chief Executive of BOC and latterly for a British family who formerly owned Christie’s..